estobert/stobert-website/_pages/people.md

 ### Chanthea Quinland

-## Undergraduate Students
+## Undergraduate

-### Ana Andrushchak

 ### Kalumbu Kasaji
 Kalumbu Kasaji is an undergraduate student in computer science.
-She completed a Dean's Summer Research Internship in the SPIRL lab, and is continuing work on a graphical password project.
+She completed a Dean's Summer Research and I-CUREUS Internship in the SPIRL lab.
+She is continuing work on a graphical password project.

 ### Mary-Emma Barnhill

+Mary-Emma is an undergraduate student in computer science.
+She completed previous research in the SPIRL lab on user perceptions of pronounceable passwords and is continuing work on a pronounceable password project.

+### Ana Andrushchak

 ## Alumni